metalbobinou/BnFDebatsParlementairesDownloader-python/README.md

 In order to confirm, you can check online on the Gallica website: the log contains useful informations like the day AND the day of the week (monday, ...)

-- The script 3 produces a juge directory containing subdirectories with all of the JPEG downloaded
+- The script 3 produces a directory containing subdirectories with all of the downloaded JPEG

 - The intermediates files can be read by a human.
 It is simply a 2 columns file The first column contains the date, the second column contains the data